URDME/urdme/index.md

 ```

 ### System requirements and software dependencies

 See the file VERSION for a fuller list.

-* OS, tested with Ubuntu 14.04 LTS, 16.04 LTS, Mac OS X 10.9.5
+- OS, tested with Ubuntu 14.04 LTS, 16.04 LTS, Mac OS X 10.9.5

-* Matlab, tested with versions: 8.4, 9.1
+- Matlab, tested with versions: 8.4, 9.1

-* Comsol Multiphysics 5.2a with Matlab integration components
+- Comsol Multiphysics 5.2a with Matlab integration components

-* PDE Toolbox, tested with versions: 1.5, 2.3
+- PDE Toolbox, tested with versions: 1.5, 2.3

-### Copyright
+### Licence: GPL 3

-URDME 1.3.
-Copyright 2008,2009,2010,2011,2012.
-See the file AUTHORS for complete list of authors.
+See the file LICENCE for the full statement.

-### Publications
+### Citing URDME:

 URDME is a research software and correctly citing it is important to
 the maintainers.